yearbook/extendscript-api-documentation/README.md

 ### Troubleshooting

-- If one of the dictionaries doesn't generate, it may be that the major/minor version number has increased.
+- If there is no warning about missing XML files for InDesign / Audition / Premiere Pro but the json/HTML is not generated, it may be that the major/minor version number has increased.
 Compare what is searched for in xml/map.json and the XML files found in xml/source.

 # License #